-Catholics agree that they are a sign and a witness, but more importantly, I believe that they truly are vehicles of the power of Christ in and of themselves.
+Catholics agree that they are a sign and a witness, but more importantly, we believe that they truly are vehicles of the power of Christ in and of themselves.
 They are a Grace.
 We have a Sacramental theology and this is perhaps the greatest difference between Catholics and Evangelicals.
 We think the Sacraments are necessary and powerful.

-I believe that Sacraments accomplish what they sign.
+We believe that Sacraments accomplish what they sign.

 In other words if I am baptised, I truly am washed of all sin at that moment.
 If I am taking the Eucharist in communion, I truly am partaking in the body of Christ.
 If a couple is getting married there is a huge Grace that pours out on them just by the action of getting married.
 If a priest is getting ordained, a power flows upon him at the moment of his ordination that gives him the ability to forgive sins and create the Eucharist.
 Catholics believe, for a Sacrament to occur, the person ministering it must have the intention to perform the sacrament.
 In other words, the sacrament can't just happen by mistake.
 It must be intended.
 Catholics believe God wants our cooperation.

 The power switch analogy